iammatthew2/scrantonicity/README.md

-Install node: sudo apt-get install nodejs (15+), yarn Install SQLLite: sudo apt-get install sqlite3 (might not need this since it's all handled in python) Install some python modules: websockets, sqlite
-Clone this repo
+Install node: sudo apt-get install nodejs (15+), yarn Install SQLLite: sudo apt-get install sqlite3 (might not need this since it's all handled in python) Install pip3 if not already installed (lite version does not have it) Install some python modules: websockets, sqlite, watchdog (for dev) Clone this repo